Dr. Brissett has been elected President of the American Academy of Facial and Plastic Surgeons

 Septoplasty (Deviated Septum Surgery) in Houston, TX

-What is Septoplasty?
+What Is Septoplasty?

 Nose surgery is not only performed for cosmetic reasons, but can be used for medical reasons, such as to alleviate breathing problems.
 To correct a deviated septum, the band of thick fibrous tissue that separates the nasal passages, septoplasty surgery can be performed.
 A deviated septum can occur because of genetics, trauma, or a birth defect.
-However, Dr. Anthony E. Brissett, a double board-certified facial plastic surgeon, can repair a septum that is deviated or crooked to ease the airflow to correct and prevent breathing difficulties, snoring, and other complications.
+However, Dr. Anthony E. Brissett, a double board-certified facial plastic surgeon, can repair a deviated septum or straighten a crooked nose to ease the airflow to correct and prevent breathing difficulties, snoring, and other complications.
 Repairing the septum can also have cosmetic ramifications since a crooked septum can cause the nose to appear crooked.
 Correcting the septum can effectively straighten out the nose.

-What Are the Benefits of a Septoplasty?
+What Are the Benefits of A Septoplasty?

 • Improved breathing